vinhquevu/angora/README.md

 1. Initialize the database
 2. Start the main server
 3. Start a client
-4. Start a celery worker (See Celery section)
+4. Start a celery worker
 5. Start the replay queue
 6. Start the web API
 7. Start the web app (optional)